kishmakov/jfs/README.md

 * data block size could vary in diapason 256B(?) — 16KB, must be multiple of 4
   bytes
 * numerations for inodes and data blocks start from 1; number 0 is meant to be NIL
-* inodes tree starts from the inode number 1
+* inodes tree always starts from the inode number 1
 * unallocated inodes and data blocks are linked into lists; pointers to the heads of these lists are stored in the header section